jiayi-ren/Web-Map/README.md

 # Web-Map
-> a Webmap using Python and Folium
-    two simple layers of "volcanoes" and "population"
+> a Webmap using Python and Folium with two simple layers of "volcanoes" and "population"